Wilding conifer control in NZ

 MPI, the Department of Conservation, and Land Information New Zealand are leading the work, with support from other central and local government agencies.
 Forestry and farming industries, landowners, researchers and communities are also providing support.

-It's estimated about $11 million is spent each year on wilding conifer control nationwide.
 In May 2016, the government pledged an extra $16 million over 4 years for the first phase of a national control programme.
-The new funding will be used to tackle wilding conifers in the highest priority areas.
+The new funding was used to tackle wilding conifers in the highest priority areas.

-- the species which are most prone to spreading
+- the species which were most prone to spreading

 - areas with the greatest vulnerability to invasion

 - managing infestations over large areas

 - protecting farmland, biodiversity, iconic landscapes, and sensitive water catchments.

 Over a million hectares in year one